pmachapman/ungroup/README.md

 ## Compiling

-This program compiles out of the box with [Borland C++ Compiler 5.5](https://edn.embarcadero.com/article/20633), any should work with most other C compilers without too much hassle.
+This program compiles out of the box with [Borland C++ Compiler 5.5](https://edn.embarcadero.com/article/20633), and should work with nearly every other C compiler without too much hassle.
 To compile, install Borland C++ Compiler, ensure it is in your path, and run `make`.

 ## File Specifications